Jasonzyt/LLPluginTemplate-XMake/README.md

 ---

+**This template is for LiteLoaderBDS(v2), which have been archived.**
+**For LeviLamina plugin template, please visit https://github.com/LiteLDev/levilamina-plugin-template**

 # LiteLoaderBDS Plugin Template for XMake

 [XMake](https://xmake.io) is a lightweight cross-platform build utility based on Lua.
 It is very easy to use.